ish-cd/help/the-basics.md

 <div markdown="1">

 ### Platform Overview
-__drush.io__ is a continuous delivery platform that lets you encapsulate Pantheon workflow operations into self-service jobs.
+__Ish CD__ is a continuous delivery platform that lets you encapsulate Pantheon workflow operations into self-service jobs.
 You can run these jobs at the push of a button or an HTTP request.

-Use drush.io to increase collaboration and transparency in your DevOps practices.
+Use Ish CD to increase collaboration and transparency in your DevOps practices.

-There are three basic components to the drush.io platform:
+There are three basic components to the Ish CD platform:
 - __The user interface__: for writing, collaborating on, and executing jobs,
 - __The runtime matrix__: which manages job queueing and execution,
 - __The API__: which you can use to run jobs from your own systems.

-drush.io is complementary to cloud continuous integration services like Circle CI or Travis CI.
+Ish CD is complementary to cloud continuous integration services like Circle CI or Travis CI.
 Use those tools to automate your site build and test process.
-Use drush.io as the glue for all of the continuous delivery and operations processes around the build.
+Use Ish CD as the glue for all of the continuous delivery and operations processes around the build.

 </div>
   </div>